 In preparation for the writing necessary at the high school level, students will continue to hone their writing skills and process.
 Effective writing for middle school students will depend on making steady progress throughout the year.
-In addition to writing informally about analysis of reading assignments, students will have monthly formal writing assignments in a variety of forms, for different purposes, and with differing audiences in mind as they correspond to each key concept explored.
+In addition to writing informally about analysis of reading assignments, students will have monthly formal writing assignments in a variety of forms, for different purposes, and with differing audiences as they correspond to each key concept explored.
 They will focus on particular aspects of the craft of writing according to the needs of the class and a grammatical emphasis for each assignment.
 Rubrics will be available on Google Docs and in print.
 Some examples of correlating writing assignments are:

-- While focusing on our study of the key concept of Communication, students will focus on researching and writing a fully annotated MLA research paper.
-The grammatical emphasis will be on complete sentences and format. - While focusing on the key concept of Creativity, students will write their own fairy tales or tall tales.
-The grammatical emphasis will be on figurative language, story structure, and sentence variety.
+- While focusing on our study of the key concept of Communication, students will focus on researching and writing a lengthy, fully annotated MLA research paper.
+The grammatical emphasis will be on complete sentences and format. - While focusing on the key concept of Creativity, students will write their own poetry in various forms.
+The grammatical emphasis will be on figurative language and spelling.

 The specific requirements will be outlined in a rubric distributed before the assignment begins.
-Students will focus primarily on developing their own personal process for writing this year and will be assessed on their process development throughout the year.
+Analytical writing will be a particular emphasis this year as we build our understanding of each key concept and as analysis will be consistently required in high school.